Phil Leonetti: Early life

 Leonetti was born in Philadelphia, Pennsylvania to Pasquale Leonetti and Annunziata Scarfo.
 Having been abandoned by his father at an early age, he was brought up by his mother.
 He moved to Ducktown, the Little Italy of Atlantic City, New Jersey shortly after, where he was protected and supervised by his uncle and other Scarfo members.
 He appeared to be the opposite of his uncle, a quiet and laid back personality.

 Leonetti has alleged that, at 8 years of age, he was used as a decoy by Scarfo to dispose of a dead body, explaining to the young Leonetti that he had brutally stabbed a man in a New Jersey bar with an ice pick for disrespecting him.
 He attended Holy Spirit High School, where he played on the school's basketball team.

 It was in 1978 that he gained the moniker "Crazy Phil" from a local radio talk show host.
 Leonetti did not like the nickname and was not referred to as such by his mob peers.
+However, he once stated that his uncle and boss Nicky Scarfo found this nickname glorifying for a wiseguy.